Varanopidae: Classification

 Apsisaurus was formerly assigned as an "eosuchian" diapsid.
-In 2010, it was redescribed by Robert R. Reisz, Michel Laurin and David Marjanović; their phylogenetic analysis found it to be a basal varanopid synapsid.
-The cladogram below is modified after Reisz, Laurin and Marjanović, 2010.
+In 2010, it was redescribed by Robert R. Reisz, Michel Laurin, and David Marjanović; their phylogenetic analysis found it to be a basal varanopid synapsid.
 The poorly known Basicranodon and Ruthiromia were tentatively assigned to Varanopidae by Reisz (1986), but have been neglected in more recent studies.
 They were included for the first time in a phylogenetic analysis by Benson (2012).
 Ruthiromia was found to be most closely related to Aerosaurus.
 Basicranodon was found to be a wildcard taxon due to its small amount of known materials, as it is based on a partial braincase from the ?Kungurian stage Richards Spur locality in Oklahoma.
 It occupies two possible positions, falling either as a mycterosaurine, or as the sister taxon of Pyozia.
 Although Reisz et al. (1997) considered Basicranodon as a subjective junior synonym of Mycterosaurus, Benson (2012) found some differences in the distribution of teeth and shape of the dentigerous ventral platform medial to the basipterygoid processes that may indicate taxonomic distinction.

-Below is a cladogram modified from the analysis of Benson (2012), after the exclusion of Basicranodon:
+In 2025, Michel Laurin and Gilles Didier published a review of the evolution of varanopids, including an updated phylogenetic analysis of most known species.
+Taxa that had not been added to previous iterations of their phylogenetic matrix were included under topological constraints.
+They acknowledged the possibility of a polyphyletic Varanopidae, with Ascendonanus and Cabarzia as non-varanopid sauropsids (more closely related to reptiles than mammals), as well as the potential synonymy of all South African varanopids under the species Heleosaurus scholtzi.
+These results are displayed in the cladogram below, with debated taxa highlighted: